heschy/HeschyCrypt/README.md

 }

 ```
- The Application will Output this:
+ The Application will Output something like this:
 ```
 Encrypted String: Ulr�l�������0#ef��2T���
 ```